MicrosoftDocs/quantum-docs-pr/articles/libraries/machine-learning/index.md

 # Introduction to the Quantum Machine Learning Library

-The Quantum Machine Learning Library is a high-level API, written in Q#, that provides the first playground to run hybrid quantum/classical machine learning experiments.
-From this library you can expect:
+The Quantum Machine Learning Library is an API, written in Q#, that gives you the ability to run hybrid quantum/classical machine learning experiments.
+The library gives you the ability to:

 - Basic tools to load your own data to classify with quantum simulators
 - Slow performance compared to current classical machine learning frameworks (remember that everything is running on top of the simulation of a quantum device that is already computationally expensive)